kevin-robben/model-fitting/README.md

 # model-fitting
-The Model Fitting App is currently available for Windows users.
-Run "Model Fitting Installer (Windows 64-bit).exe" to install.
-Mac and Linux users with MATLAB R2020a may compile their own installer using App Designer.
+The Model Fitting App is currently available for Windows and MAC users.
+Just run the installer for the desktop app.

-Running and compiling the MATLAB source code directly requires MATLAB R2020a, or newer.
+Alternatively, MATLAB source code is provided but requires MATLAB R2020a, or newer.